-NPPS actively contributes to proceedings, hosts workshops, and participates in organizational meetings on playground topics for the following state, national, and international organizations and conferences.
+NPPS actively contributes to proceedings, hosts workshops, and participates in organizational meetings on playground topics for state, national, and international organizations and conferences.

 Peer-reviewed scientific and educational publications are an important part of NPPS’s professional involvement.
 These publications reflect NPPS’s broad interests in research involving field observations, injury prevention, strategies for playground engagement, and developing models for playground supervision.